Menu

 How long does it take to see hair loss treatment results?

 Visible results typically take 4 to 6 months of consistent daily use.
-Hair growth cycles are slow — finasteride and minoxidil need to influence multiple cycles before regrowth becomes obvious.
+Hair growth cycles are slow, and finasteride and minoxidil need to influence multiple cycles before regrowth becomes obvious.
 Most clinical studies measure outcomes at 12 months.

 Is hair loss treatment free on the NHS?